Q. What is the difference between the Treetop Challenge Course and Zip Line Park?

 Q. What about bad weather?

 A. The course is open rain or shine unless there is thunder, lightning or high winds present.
-After 20 minutes of no thunder, lighting or high winds, guests will be allowed back on the course.
+Once the risk of inclement weather is deemed past guests will be allowed back on the course.

 Q. Is food available at the park?

 A. Beverages and light snacks are available for purchase.
-For large groups, catering is available by Riverstone Manor.
+For large groups, catering is available.